City-of-Helsinki/bestpractice/docs/django-libraries.md

 # Common Django libraries and components at the City of Helsinki

-In general, new projects tend to couple to some City of Helsinki APIs, most importantly *authentication*, *geospatial data* and *city organization*.
+In general, new projects tend to couple to some City of Helsinki APIs, most importantly *authentication*, *geospatial data*, *city organization* and *notification*.
 For these purposes, we have existing Django libraries common to several projects.
 You are encouraged to use these in your own project and contribute to them to suit your own needs and help others using the same libraries.